Rodriiandino/Aprendiendo-React/README.md

 - **Fourth project** _(useState, useEffect, useRef, CustomHooks, useMemo, useCallback, debounce)_ -> https://searchplant-andinorodrigo.netlify.app/ --> **_Search_**

 Plant search tool is powered by Trefle API, a private plant database.
-To make it accessible, we created a backend deployed on Railway and a frontend on Netlify.
+To make it accessible, we created a backend deployed on render and a frontend on Netlify.